 House nodded.
 "I'm not buying your pills though."

 "We'll see, maybe I can talk you into that later.
 Have you had lunch yet?"

 "Let's go, I'm buying.
 There's this great little place on 5th street."

 Matt noticed, "Fresh air, good food.
-It's only a few blocks away."
+Come on. it's only a few blocks away."

 House nodded an OK.

 He was sad to hear about Stacey leaving – but didn't ask about the details - and eager to talk about his own life (wife, 3 kids, good job with a lot of freedom).
-He was also very pleased to try to get House to get his hospital to buy the rufinamide from him, to House's not-so-mild annoyance.
+He was also very eager to try to get House to get his hospital to buy the Rufinamide from him, to House's not-so-mild annoyance.